- Hanwha at a Glance

 Hanwha uses its capabilities and resources to grow its business while enriching peoples lives and tackling environmental issues.
 Significant investments are being made to develop sustainable business practices and cut back greenhouse gas emissions.
 Hanwha is especially focused on helping to fulfill the United Nations Sustainable Development Goals by 2030, particularly those addressing affordable and clean energy, responsible consumption and production, and climate action.

 Hanwhas sustainability roots run deep.
-Through its Hanwha Solar Forest campaign, Hanwha has planted over a million square meters of trees across seven “solar forests” in Korea, China, and Mongolia.
+Through its Hanwha Solar Forest campaign, Hanwha has planted over a million square meters of trees across eight “solar forests” in Korea, China, and Mongolia.
 These solar forests rejuvenate the environment by reversing global warming, capturing microdust particles in the air, and reclaiming land previously lost to desertification and landfills.
 The forests have an additional positive social impact by allowing communities—who were once pushed out because of logging and desertification—to return and rebuild their lives.
 Hanwha makes reforestation even greener by growing saplings in solar-powered tree nurseries that do not emit greenhouse gases.
 The United Nations Convention to Combat Desertification praised this as a best practice and urged others to follow Hanwhas example.